Table of Contents[Hide][Show]

 Dr. Sidney Haas noted the difficulties that those with digestive ailments suffered when consuming certain types of carbohydrates.
 The continual aggravation of the gut from these foods prevented healing and exacerbated symptoms.

 Thus, the diet he developed that was later popularized by biochemist Elaine Gottschall recommends only monosaccharides.
 All disaccharides and most polysaccharides are excluded (such as linear or branch-chained multiple sugars or starches).

 SCD allows almost all fruits, vegetables containing more amylose (a linear-chain polysaccharide) than amylopectin (a branch-chained polysaccharide), nuts, nut-derived flours, dry-curd cottage cheese, meats, eggs, butter, and oils.

 Exclusions include all forms of sucrose, maltose, isomaltose, lactose, grains, pseudocereals, potatoes, okra, corn, fluid milk, soy, cheeses containing high amounts of lactose, as well as most food additives and preservatives.
 (1)

 The Specific Carbohydrate Diet is supplemented by homemade yogurt fermented for 24 hours to free it of lactose, a disaccharide not allowed in the SCD.
 Properly fermented yogurt supplies the beneficial flora to rebalance the gut environment as pathogenic strains are slowly eliminated.

-Note that almost ALL yogurt at the store including organic brands, are NOT fermented for a full 24 hours.
-Thus, any yogurt consumed on SCD is likely made yourself or obtained from a small grassfed dairy.
+Note that almost ALL yogurt at the store including organic brands is NOT fermented for a full 24 hours.
+Thus, any yogurt consumed on SCD is likely made yourself or obtained from a small grass-fed dairy.

 Other fermented foods are fine as long as the food itself is legal prior to culturing.